European Heritage Times is a digital newspaper containing personal stories about European heritage.

 Young writers from all over Europe, with various professional and educational backgrounds, and mostly aged between 23 and 35 years, report on heritage-linked themes from their home countries and other European locations where they have encountered different aspects of heritage.

-The range of topics vary greatly and aim to illustrate the richness and diversity of European heritage.
+The range of topics varies greatly and aims to illustrate the richness and diversity of European heritage.
 Apart from "standard" cultural heritage, Heritage Times explores natural heritage, industrial heritage and intangible heritage, too.
-Special focus is given to over-looked and endangered heritage sites, as well as to civl society's engagement in heritage at local and regional levels.
+Special focus is given to over-looked and endangered heritage sites, as well as to civil society's engagement in heritage at local and regional levels.

-For the occasion of the European Year of Cultural Heritage 2018, a printed version of Heritage Times has been produced.
-It is planned to produce printed editions of Heritage Times in a biannual rhythm.
+On the occasion of the European Year of Cultural Heritage 2018, a printed version of Heritage Times was produced and distributed.
+Printed editions of Heritage Times are planned to be produced in a biannual rhythm.